jql6/shopping-cart/README.md

 ## Usage

-Go the the [shop](https://jql6.github.io/shopping-cart/) and check out the weather!
+Go the the [shop](https://jql6.github.io/shopping-cart/) and make an order!

 # References